dzenanr/dzenanr.github.com/_posts/2013-01-03-test-model.md

 {% endhighlight %}

-Tasks that have “generate” in their titles are selected, then a new task is added to the selection (Code 28).
+Tasks that have generate in their titles are selected, then a new task is added to the selection (Code 28).

 **Code 28**: Add propagation from the selection destination to the selection source.